Last time in PART 1: Kombucha Tea – What is it and what are the health benefits?

 This time in PART 2: 15 tips for making it correctly (Note: I've corrected an error I made below related to Fluoride in tea…)

-From now on, I’d recommend only buying scobies (your kombucha ‘starter’) from these companies I know and trust – who also have GREAT customer service, by the way.
+From now on, I'd recommend only buying scobies (your kombucha ‘starter') here, and they have GREAT customer service, by the way.

 “HOW DO I KNOW IF I'M MAKING IT RIGHT?”